nprapps/nprapps.github.com/_posts/2016-07-22-how-we-built-our-first-vr-story.markdown

 twitter: tylrfishr
 ---

-Last Wednesday, the NPR Visuals Team published [our first story in virtual reality](http://apps.npr.org/rockymountain-vr).
+Last Wednesday, the NPR Visuals Team published [a story in virtual reality](http://apps.npr.org/rockymountain-vr).
 We traveled to Rocky Mountain National Park to make 360º images and binaural soundscapes.
-Later, we interviewed Eric Kirby from the Oregon State College of Earth, Ocean and Atmospheric Sciences about the geologic history of the area.
+Later, we interviewed Eric Kirby, a geology professor from Oregon State University about the geologic history of the area.
 We combined the assets we created at Rocky Mountain National Park with the interview to create a meditative experience that reflects on the history of the park.

 It was weird!
 Making a virtual reality project on the web presented a lot of new challenges for us that few outlets have explored.
 This blog post will explore some of the challenges and how we solved them.